-The Christian and Hell: Theological Rootage of Violence in the Image of God
+The Christian and Hell: Theological Moorings of Violence in the Image of God

-I understand that you have recently considered the doctrine of hell in a previous session.
-I wish to discuss the doctrine of hell in the context of a Christian consideration of violence.
-For a theological discussion of violence inevitably brings us to the most extreme instance of violence in God, if the traditional, most dominant, doctrine of hell is indeed biblical - eternal conscious punishment of the unbeliever.
-I will do this by interacting with a recently published book, The Other Side of the Good News, by Larry Dixon.
+The doctrine of hell necessarily arises in the context of a Christian consideration of violence.
+For a theological discussion of violence inevitably brings us to the most extreme instance of violence in God, if the traditional, most dominant, doctrine of hell is indeed biblical - namely, eternal conscious punishment of the unbeliever.
+I will discuss this by interacting with a recently published book, The Other Side of the Good News, by Larry Dixon (1992).